 DEMO models are objective.
 Unlike other methods, DEMO does not leave room for 'creativity' of modelers.
 Two modelers with the same instruction will come back with the same result.
 Thus DEMO guarantees reproducible models, which are independent from the 'modelers'.
 Equally, if not more, important is that these modelers are also independent from the momentary occupiers of the actor roles (the employees).
 Information needs no longer rely on what is said, but on what has been objectively established to be needed by an actor role.

-Login is limited to persons who are in the register of Certified DEMO Bachelors or Professionals.
+Login is limited to persons who are in the register of Certified DEMO Bachelors, Professionals or Masters.